sebassem/myBlog/content/english/blogs/posts/Gemini-Enterprise-BigQuery.markdown

 ### Scenario 2: Understanding the types of queries users are asking

 In this example, I have asked Gemini inside BigQuery to classify the queries users are asking and clarify the intent of the query.
+I took the query it generated and ran it manually.

   ![Screenshot showing the bigquery query results](https://images.seifbassem.com/images/Posts/gemini-enterprise-bq/ge-bq-query-intent.png)